aseemk/aseemk.com/talks/advanced-neo4j-text.md

 // Notes:
 Let's talk about reading data, and what it means with respect to consistency.
 <p/>
-All of my knowledge here is thanks to my colleague Dave, and our current and best understanding and setup is thanks to my colleague Matt.
+All of my knowledge here is thanks to my colleague Dave, and our latest and greatest setup is thanks to my colleague Matt.

 <!-- HA DIAGRAM: IMAGE 3 -->